-Cordyceps are best to help boost exercise performance, and sex drive as well as reduces fatigue.
-The mushroom is also particularly known for its potential anti-tumor, anti-diabetic and anti-inflammatory effects.
+Cordyceps are best to help boost exercise performance, sex drive, and fatigue.
+The mushroom is also mainly known for its potential anti-tumor, anti-diabetic and anti-inflammatory effects.

 Does Cordyceps Raise DHT?

 Traditional healers have been using Cordyceps to improve sexual performance and fertility for millennia.
-Even modern research has illustrated the Cordyceps testosterone benefits.
-Both Cordyceps sinensis and militaris promote the production of testosterone and enhance sperm quality and quantity.
+Cordyceps sinensis and militaris promote testosterone production and enhance sperm quality and quantity.

 - Testosterone deficiency in adults and corresponding treatment patterns across the globe, (1)https://www.ncbi.nlm.nih.gov/pmc/articles/PMC5422691/